 What is it?

-The purpose of CI Disability Resource Programs is to encourage a learning community in and beyond the classroom that promotes academic excellence, success, personal development and self-advocacy skills that will empower and support students with physical, learning or psychological disabilities so that they can participate fully in, and benefit equitably from, the University experience to realize their academic and personal potential.
+The purpose of Disability Accommodations and Support Services at CI is to encourage a learning community in and beyond the classroom that promotes academic excellence, success, personal development and self-advocacy skills that will empower and support students with physical, learning or psychological disabilities so that they can participate fully in, and benefit equitably from, the University experience to realize their academic and personal potential.

 CI recognizes that accessibility is a shared responsibility.
 Our common goal with faculty and staff is to provide equal access to all educational programs and activities.
-Disability Resource Programs (DRP) works together with faculty and staff to ensure an accessible educational experience for students with disabilities.
+Disability Accommodation and Support Services (DASS) works together with faculty and staff to ensure an accessible educational experience for students with disabilities.

 Accessible Technology Initiative (ATI)